anhnguyendepocen/stat209-f18/_notes/class13-inference-several-means.md

-## Objectives
+## Learning Objectives

-Extend the inference methods from last class to measure the difference between two or more means.
+- Extend the two-sample t-test to multiple groups
+- Apply model-fit metrics to a regression analysis

 ## Comparing Two Means